 Also, those who’ve already played the first season of Life is Strange know what happens to Chloe’s best friend Rachel in the end, and there’s a small, post-credits scene that ties to that.
 It’s a nice bit of fan service, but I was hoping for a more direct connection to the events of 2015’s Life is Strange, as this is mostly a self-contained story overall.

-But at least those wanting to know more about these characters can look forward to the bonus episode coming in January 2018.
+But at least those wanting to know more about these characters can look forward to the bonus episode coming in early 2018.
 This will once again feature actress Ashly Burch in the role of Chloe due to fan demand (Burch was unavailable to voice the character for this prequel).

 Truth be told, though, I have already warmed up to the new voice actress playing Chloe in this Life is Strange prequel, and did not miss Burch in this episode.
 And overall the voice acting in Life is Strange: Before the Storm is pretty solid, even if there’s some monotonic and annoying dialogue delivered by characters like Rachel Amber’s father and Chloe’s mom Joyce.